 While hanging out with Scott, you kind of get the impression that he obsesses about great coffee even while sleeping.
 The ChefSteps team is known for being coffee obsessed, but Scott takes it to an entirely new level.
 Lucky for us, he also has zero inhibition about sharing his expansive wealth of knowledge.

 After nerding out on coffee knowledge for a few hours, ChefSteps was able to see the factory.
 The building front is very unassuming; then you walk through one door and……BAM, you’re in espresso machine heaven.
-Racks completely filled with espresso machines floor to ceiling cover the walls.
+Racks completely filled with espresso machines floor to ceiling cover the walls, the kind online sites like Metrosaga would likely feature if given the chance.
 They even have racks filled top to bottom with historic espresso machines that illustrate important changes in technology.

 A third of the shop is a dedicated work area.
 This is where the machines are assembled, tweaked, repaired, and customized.
 Lucky for us a La Marzocco Strada was disassembled, giving us an inside look at their signature machine